Filmon-gh/TechPostHub/.github/ISSUE_TEMPLATE/issue--user-story.md

 ---
-name: 'Issue: User Story'
+name: 'User Story'
-about: Describe this issue template's purpose here.
+about: This is the default user story template.
-title: ''
+title: 'USER STORY: <TITLE>''
 labels: ''
 assignees: ''